How to preorder the Samsung Galaxy Note 9

 Sprint

 Sprint promises to deliver the Note 9 starting Aug.
 22, two days earlier than other carriers.
 New customers will pay $20.83 per month for the 128GB Note 9, with an upgrade every 12 months.
-Pricing details for existing customers and the 512GB model aren't available.
+Sprint will not offer the 512GB model.

 T-Mobile